nasa/fmdtools/_sources/Examples.rst.txt

   - Demonstrate the optimization of parameters over a set of fault scenarios using :class:`ProblemInterface` in `Rover Response Optimization <example_rover/optimization/Rover Response Optimization.ipynb>`_

-The following notebooks showcase the optimization interfaces in :module:`fmdtools.faultsim.search`:
+The following notebooks showcase the optimization interfaces in :mod:`fmdtools.faultsim.search`:

   - `Optimization <example_pump/Optimization.ipynb>`_ shows some of the basics of working with the :class:`fmdtools.faultsim.search.ProblemInterface` class for optimization.